getnacelle/nacelle-js/packages/shopify-cart/README.md

 ## Versioning

-`@nacelle/shopify-cart` will release major updates quarterly that coincide with the Shopify Storefront API's [release schedule](https://shopify.dev/api/usage/versioning#release-schedule).
+`@nacelle/shopify-cart` will release major updates quarterly that coincide with the Shopify Storefront API's [release schedule][shopify-release-schedule].
 Any new feature requests will be released with the next major update.
 Minor updates & patches will be released on an as needed basis.

 ## Usage